Research by Drs. Janet Travell and David Simons, authors of "The Trigger Point Manual," has shown

 have, how effective your current treatment is, and how consistently you can administer or receive

-be impractical to see a massage therapist frequently enough to get a trigger point to release.
+to see a massage therapist frequently enough to get a trigger point to release.

 An approach that makes sense